 We strive to fulfill our mission statement which is: “Concordia is the Church where the love of Christ is shared through our hearts, our hands, and our voices.”
 Thus, below you will find the information about our worship services, our programs for spiritual growth, and our facility.

 Your Initial Greeting: You will be greeted by our greeters and members who are glad to have you with us - for one Sunday or for a lifetime.
 You are welcome to join us not only in the Worship service, but in both our children's and adult religious studies which are available starting at 9:30.
 (See Schedule) You are also welcome to participate, in whatever capacity you are comfortable, in our fellowship activities.
-Oh yes, while your waiting for the Worship service to start, please help yourself to coffee and donuts.
+Oh yes, while you're waiting for the Worship service to start, please help yourself to coffee and donuts.

 Worship Service:Our worship follows a structured, Liturgical form which includes recited prayer, scripture readings, the sermon, singing hymns, offering of gifts to God, and Holy Communion.
 Please speak to the pastor before service if you would like to receive Holy Communion.
 For more information on Communion go to "Communion".
 For detailed information about our theology, please go to “About Us.”